 Analysis of terrestrial vertebrate populations, communities, and habitats.
 Exploration of how these analyses are applied to the manipulation, exploitation, protection, and restoration of animal populations and communities.

-Prerequisites: BIO 218 (may be taken concurrently) or (two of: BIO 122/BIO 122D, BIO 128/BIO 128D, ENS 104/ENS 104D) and Junior or senior standing.
+Prerequisites: BIO 218 (may be taken concurrently) and junior or senior standing.
 Corequisites: Concurrent registration in BIO 317 is required.
+Offered: Spring, even # years.
 Special Notes: Carries cross-credit in environmental science.
-Offered: Spring, even # years.

 BIO 317 • Wildlife Ecology and Management Lab 1 Credit